How to Master the Plank Push-Up (Plank Up Down)

 2. They add complexity

-Planks are a static exercise: You assume a stationary posture, stabilize the core, and hold it till it hurts.
+Planks are an isometric (static) exercise: You assume a stationary posture, stabilize the core, and hold it till it hurts.
 But life isn’t static.

 We’re constantly reaching, bending, stepping, running, and moving, and if you can’t stabilize your torso while you do all that, you’ll fall down — or pull something — pretty quickly.